Somnium13/SS13/README.md

 - Dec 9: Work on member naming.
 Will re-add classes soon!
 - Dec 10: Classes are back!
 Even more issues are cropping up, but teemo will guide us to victory.
 - Dec 11: Back to quantitative measures of progress!
 1305 compile errors!
+- Dec 12: God damn it constructors are hard.
+- Dec 13: 737 Errors (I do not trust this number, VS is dumb.
+On the bright side, most constructor insanity has been dealt with.)

 **Current:** Burning hard for LTG #2.
 Trying to hit it by Dec 18.